Why Do Working Women On TV Always Do This Before Bed?

 Advertisement

-But Jean is also a suburban mom, and in TV-world, that means she needs a whole other outfit — who cooks in Theory blazers?
-No, Jean needs a cool mom outfit, to fit in with the moms who don't go to an office everyday.
+But Jean is also a suburban mum, and in TV-world, that means she needs a whole other outfit — who cooks in Theory blazers?
+No, Jean needs a cool mum outfit, to fit in with the mums who don't go to an office everyday.
 Her solution?
-Skinny jeans and a fashion T-shirt (ie. a T-shirt that costs more than $50 and is made of modal, or some similarly fancy fabric).
+Skinny jeans and a fashion T-shirt (ie. a T-shirt that costs more than £50 and is made of modal, or some similarly fancy fabric).

 I don't know about you, but I have a uniform that I wear in my house.
 It's usually comprised of some kind of flexible pant (read: sweatpants), and a loose t-shirt, or tank top.
 It's the kind of outfit I'll wear to do things like cook, clean, or generally lounge around before I change into my PJs.
 I would never, EVER, come home from the office and change into jeans.

 Granted, maybe this is because I am lucky enough to wear jeans to work.
-But I genuinely think it's because I am not a TV mom.
+But I genuinely think it's because I am not a TV mum.

 The first time I noticed this strange trend was while watching The Good Wife.
 There have been countless trend pieces written about Alicia Florrick's professional style.
 I mean, Michelle Obama famously wore a Florrick-approved Michael Kors skirt suit combo to the State of The Union.
 But how many times did I see Alicia working late nights from home, clad in a cashmere sweater and bootcut jeans?
 While there's nothing wrong with that particular outfit — in fact, I covet almost all her clothes — it does mean that she came home from a long day at the office, shed her blazer, and rather than reach for her Club Monaco loungewear (because of course) or Burberry PJs, opted for another kind of daytime outfit.
 WHY?